 13. Become a freelancer

 Got a skill you can sell and a computer?
-You can then sign up to sites like Fiverr, Upwork, or some other sites for freelancers and start getting jobs.
+You can then sign up for sites like Fiverr, Upwork, or some other sites for freelancers and start getting jobs.

 Now, don’t get us wrong.
 It’s great if you can learn a skill, but it’s not a must to sign up for classes or learn a bunch of stuff to become a freelancer.
 If you can type fast, you can offer your services as a transcriptionist.